 Traffic calming is a term used for installing speed humps, speed tables, traffic circles, or any other road feature that has the intent of slowing traffic on a given road.
 By slowing traffic, a safer environment is created for pedestrians and cyclists who share the road.

 Traffic calming can also be installed to deter drivers from using a residential road to shortcut around busy intersections.
+In the City of Abbotsford, we use two forms of traffic calming, vertical deflection and horizontal deflection.

 Vertical Deflection